 BACKSTORY: In 1986, Michael Jackson, Francis Coppola, and George Lucas collaborated on The Walt Disney Company’s “Captain EO,” a unique three dimensional narrative musical film presented by Kodak, which premiered September 19th at Disneyland and Walt Disney World.
 A musical space fantasy starring Michael Jackson with original songs written, produced, and sung by Jackson, “Captain EO” was directed by Coppola, executive produced by Lucas, and produced by Rusty Lemorande.
 “Captain EO” returned to Disneyland on February 23, 2010.
+From the official Disneyland site: Executive producer George Lucas and director Francis Ford Coppola changed the world when they released Captain EO in 1986.
+A revolutionary filming process using twin 70mm polarizing projectors and “4D” in-theater effects made it the most expensive film per minute ever produced at the time, costing an estimated $30 million and clocking in at 17 minutes.
+Screening in the same Tomorrowland theater in which it debuted, Captain EO now welcomes a new generation of Guests on a journey to the stars.

 Mike Wilson and his partner Glen were in attendance for the "Captain EO" premiere at Disneyland.
 Although their memories of the gala are spotty ("About all we can remember is standing in line and drinking plenty of coffee.
 We mostly remember everyone being so happy, Disneyland of course, and the thrill of seeing the sun come up on that beautiful morning") they still have the T-Shirt that they purchased that day.
+You can see the front and back of the shirt here.

 Former cast member Del worked on the Captain EO attraction from 1990—1997.
 He was kind enough to share many of his memories from that special time: